Self-Assessment of Regulatory Infrastructure for Safety (SARIS)

 - SARIS offers an electronically generated ‘Priority Assignment’ (PA) value for each module and for the overall self-assessment, providing an indication of where the most immediate improvement needs may lie.
 This computerized snapshot is derived from the answers provided to the question-sets and is used only to direct priorities during the analysis phase and action planning

-- SARIS and its Report are structured to facilitate action planning for the continuous improvement of the safety infrastructure in accordance with identified priorities and realistically achievable objectives
+- SARIS and the Report generated are structured to facilitate action planning for the continuous improvement of the safety infrastructure in accordance with identified priorities and realistically achievable objectives

 - The IAEA self-assessment process and SARIS are applicable in all Member States, irrespective of the current status of their infrastructure for safety